DanielSuero/DanielSuero/README.md

 ## Hola a todos.
-Soy Dani 👋
+Soy Dani 👋 / Hello everyone.
+I'm Dani 👋
-Estoy aprendiendo a hacer pequeños programas 👨‍💻
+Actualmente estoy aprendiendo a hacer pequeños programas 👨‍💻 / I'm learning how to make small programs at the moment
 <!--
 **DanielSuero/DanielSuero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.